21 Grams: Plot

 Paul finds an opportunity to meet Cristina and eventually reveals how the two of them are connected.
 She is initially furious and forces him out, but soon reconsiders.
 Desperately needing each other, they continue their relationship.
 Though Paul has a new heart, his body is rejecting the transplant and his outlook is grim.
 As Cristina begins to dwell more on her changed life and the death of her family, she becomes obsessed with taking revenge against Jack.
 She goads Paul into agreeing to murder him.

 Paul meets with the private detective who had found Cristina for him.
 The detective tells Paul that Jack is living in a motel and sells Paul a gun.
 Paul and Cristina check into the motel where Jack is staying.
 When Jack is walking alone, Paul grabs him and leads him out into a clearing at gunpoint intending to kill him.
 However, Paul is unable to kill Jack, who himself is confused, shaking and pleading during the event.
 Paul fires three shots into the ground and tells Jack to "just disappear," then returns to the motel and lies to Cristina about Jack's death.
 Later that night, while they are sleeping, Paul and Cristina are awakened by a noise outside their door.
 It's Jack, who, still consumed by guilt, orders Paul to actually kill him and end his misery.
 A struggle ensues, during which Cristina blind-sides Jack and starts beating him with a wooden lamp.
-Paul collapses, gets hold of the gun, and accidentally shoots himself.
+Paul collapses, suffering an attack, he gets hold of the gun, and shoots himself in the chest.

 Jack and Cristina rush Paul to the hospital.
 Still believing he deserves to be punished for his hit-and-run, Jack tells the police that he was the one who shot Paul, but is released when his story cannot be confirmed.
 Paul dies, and the conflict between Cristina and Jack remains unresolved (they meet in the waiting room after Paul's death; if they have a conversation, it is not shown).
 When Cristina offers to donate blood for Paul in the hospital, she learns that she is pregnant; the doctor urges Cristina to quit using drugs.
 After Paul's death, Cristina is seen tentatively preparing for the new child in one of her daughter's bedrooms, which she had previously been unable to enter after her daughter's death.
 Jack is shown returning to his family.